Who this guidance applies to

 In addition to this guidance, further guidance has been developed to support those in the child welfare sector to utilise the information sharing provisions in the Oranga Tamariki Act.

-This guidance does not apply to requests for information we receive under the Official Information Act 1982 or when a individual requests their own information under the Privacy Act 1993.
+This guidance does not apply to requests for information we receive under the Official Information Act 1982 or when an individual requests their own information under the Privacy Act 2020 — Privacy and Official Information (POI) requests.

 Information sharing and tamariki and rangatahi wellbeing and safety